sibi-narendran/zendesk-alternative/DOCUMENTATION.md

 ---

-**🎉 Your Doofy website is a complete, professional landing page system ready to collect leads and grow your customer support alternative business!**
+**🎉 Your deskpilot website is a complete, professional landing page system ready to collect leads and grow your customer support alternative business!**

 The entire system is built for scale, optimized for conversions, and ready to compete with established players in the market.
 Every technical decision supports the business goal of capturing qualified leads and demonstrating your platform's revolutionary approach to customer support pricing.